Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 While comparable in price to the NutriBullet, the Ninja BN401 Nutri Pro comes with a sleeker, more technologically advanced design.
 It also steals the spotlight with programmable blending presets that, unlike most, do live up to their promise.
 However, these advancements come with trade-offs—namely a heftier size and the lack of the typical sporty aesthetic of a bullet blender.

-More impressive is its smooth operation.
-Powered by a 1000-watt motor, this blender reaches up to 18,996 RPM.
-As such, throughout the blending process, it ensured excellent ingredient circulation.
-It never got clogged up with food chunks the way others did.
+Like the NutriBullet, throughout the blending process, it ensured excellent ingredient circulation and never got clogged up with food chunks.
 Not only this, but it is also very easy to use, with hands-free operation, easy assembly, and intuitive cleaning.
 Removing the cup required minimal force—it locks and detaches easily, even when you have wet or oily hands.

 3. Best Affordable: Koios Pro 850W Bullet Personal Blender